San Diego City College To Present San Diego Premiere Of THE PROM

 POPULAR

-The San Diego City College Dramatic Arts Program will be producing the San Diego premiere of the musical The Prom.
+The San Diego City College Dramatic Arts Program has announced that it will be producing the San Diego premiere of the musical The Prom.
 Running in the Saville Theatre, performance dates are Fridays and Saturdays, April 19, 20, 26, and 27 at 7:30 p.m.; Thursday, April 25 at 11:00; and Saturdays, April 20 and 27 at 2:00 p.m.

 The Prom is directed by drama professor and Co-Chair of the Visual and Performing Arts Department Dr. Katie Rodda.
 The Musical Director is Richard Dueñez Morrison, and the Choreographer is Kristin Arcidiacono.